gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 orderProcessingFunctions.process(new Order(123, customer, LocalDateTime.now(), items), OrderSource.ONLINE, 400);
 ```

-However, the GemFire Function on the server gets the
+However, the [vmware-gemfire-short-name] Function on the server gets the
 following:

 ```highlight